jonathanstull/mr-robogers/README.md

   robogerize(int);
   Expected Output: (int) [0, "Beep!", "Boop!", "Won't you be my neighbor?", ... , "Beep!", "Won't you be my neighbor?", "Beep!", ... , int - 1, int]

+  13. Test: "It calls robogerize and returns a string with converted numbers"
+  Code:
+  robogerize(int);
+  Expected Output: "0, Beep!
+Boop!
+Won't you be my neighbor? ...
+Beep!
+Won't you be my neighbor?
+Beep! ... , int - 1, int"